 This set was commonly seen among the early generation of the web 2.0 launch.
 Digg and MySpace utilized these heavily.
 To be honest they are a great set of icons, beautiful to look at and clear visually.
 Once they became mainstream designers creating their own apps were using them to develop backend systems and data analytics interfaces all over the place.

 Check the web for any new releases.
-Graphical search engines such as Icon Finder can help in locating related icons to place on your page.
+Graphical search engines can help in locating related icons to place on your page.
 Icons are just a smaller part of branding and require matching the site template just like any other page graphic.

 Keep Images Neatly Organized

 The standard images folder to be created in most websites has undergone some transitions.
 With CDNs allowing cheap image hosting across many mediums we can see a lack of personal hosting in this department.
 This is a positive shift to holding data in the cloud and giving more control to website managers.